-75+ Free and Budget Things To Do in Atlanta, Georgia
+75+ Cheap Things To Do in Atlanta Under $20

 Do you feel like Atlanta is an expensive city to visit?
 It doesn’t have to be!
-There are a ton of free and cheap things to do in Atlanta, Georgia, you just need to know where to look.
-If you’re looking to have fun on a budget, these are the best things to do in Atlanta.
+There are a ton of free and cheap things to do in Atlanta, you just need to know where to look.
+Luckily for you, I’ve found all the cheap things to do in Atlanta for $20 or less!

-You don’t have to break the bank to visit Atlanta, Georgia.
-Once you look past Atlanta’s iconic attractions that have a hefty price tag, the city actually has a lot of affordable activities for you to enjoy.
+You don’t have to break the bank to visit Atlanta.
+The city actually has a lot of affordable activities for you to enjoy, including some of the most iconic attractions!.

 From free museums to free concerts to cheap shows, I’ve compiled more than 75 things to do on a budget in Atlanta.